 Store: Cover leftover pound cake tightly and store at room temperature for up to 3 days or in the refrigerator for up to 5 days.

-Freeze: Yes, you can this delicious egg-free pound cake!
+Freeze: Yes, you can freeze this delicious egg-free pound cake!
 Just follow these simple steps:

 1. Let the eggless lemon cake cool completely.